Every Star Wars movie, ranked from the worst to the best!

 - Revenge of the Sith

-The best Star Wars movies
+The best Star Wars movies, in full

 Episode 2: Attack of the Clones is the baseline of everything a Star Wars movie shouldn’t be.
 The first act, which reintroduces Obi-Wan Kenobi (Ewan McGregor), Anakin Skywalker (Hayden Christensen), and Padme Amidala (Natalie Portman), slowly lumbers along through two assassination attempts and a car chase amidst the Coruscant skyline.
 While this opening had the potential to capture the audience’s attention, the wooden performances from Natalie Portman and Hayden Christensen make it feel lifeless and stale.
 This intro ends with Kenobi and Skywalker splitting until the finale, as Kenobi seeks a bounty hunter on Kamino while Skywalker protects, and ultimately starts a relationship with, Padme on her homeworld of Naboo.
 Rather than capturing any of the heart or allure of the Solo/Leia relationship in the original trilogy, the romance between Anakin and Padme only provides awkward and, at times, unbearable dialogue.